American Culture

 A/V requirements: Internet, laptop

-History, Lessons and Legacies of the Vietnam War (virtual engagements only at this time)
+History, Lessons and Legacies of the Vietnam War (no speaking engagements through August 2024)

 This talk considers how the Vietnam War remains influential in contemporary American life.